What is frequent urination?

-Frequent urination or polyuria is the need to urinate more often than normal.
+Frequent urination or polyuria is the need to urinate more often than usual.
 Frequent urination can have causes that are not due to an underlying disease.
-Examples include drinking large amounts of fluids, consuming caffeine, pregnancy, or anxiety.
+Examples include

 If frequent urination is unexplained or persistent, it may be a symptom of an underlying disease, disorder, or condition.
 These include diabetes, urinary tract infection, an enlarged prostate, and the side effects of certain medications, such as diuretics.